Jim

 |

-the Jim Jim Falls car park and travel
+prior to reaching the Jim Jim Falls car park

-with a snorkel is required for this crossing.
+a snorkel is required for this crossing.
+Allow

-Allow 2.5 hours one way.
-Check the road
+2.5 hours one way.
+Check the road conditions

 |